gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales led her out the other end of the alley onto a narrow street lined with two-story houses made of laser-cut stones.
 Sparkling blue-green moss traced their mortared joints.
-It was strangely quiet after the commotion on the street—the only sounds were the gulls, the faint hum of a heavy drone passing nearby, and their boots on the cobblestones.
+It was strangely quiet after the commotion on the street.
+The only sounds were the gulls, the faint hum of a heavy drone passing overhead, and their boots on the cobblestones.

 Iffy struggled to keep up with Wales as he strode confidently toward the center of town.
-The sailors and townsfolk she knew ranged from lean to stringy—cold weather and the sparse Antarctic diet didn't give bodies much chance to put on weight.
+The sailors and townsfolk she knew ranged from lean to stringy: cold weather and the sparse Antarctic diet didn't give bodies much chance to put on weight.
 Wales' broad shoulders made him look boxy by comparison, and the cases he was carrying seemed much smaller in his hands than in hers.

-"Hang up a jif," Iffy finally said.
+"Hang a jif," Iffy finally said.
-Wales stopped as she set her load down on the ground and caught her breath.
+Wales stopped as she set her load down on the ground to catch her breath.
 Between the Marines' inducted fighting skills, their drones, and their armor, the *Taroona*'s sailors would have had about as much chance as a snowball in Aunt Naggie's frying pan.
-"Sometimes folk fight just so they can tell themselves they did," Aunt Naggie had explained after one of Uncle Jack's misadventures.
+"Sometimes folk fight just so they can tell themselves they did," Aunt Naggie had explained with a shrug after one of Uncle Jack's misadventures.
-"Sometimes tryin' is the only kind of winnin' you can hope for."

 She jumped and squawked as a raccoon poked its head up out of a drain near her feet.
 The tech under its fur sparkled briefly as it gabbled at Wales.

 "What's it sayin'?"
 Iffy whispered loudly, unconsciously backing up a step.
-Halley tolerated a handful of accelerated animals for the jobs they could do, but there were too many stories of them being driven mad by malware left over from the war for anyone to ever be truly comfortable around them.
+Halley tolerated a handful of tweaked animals for the jobs they could do, but there were too many stories of them being driven mad by malware left over from the war for anyone to ever be truly comfortable around them.

-Wales didn't seem bothered in the least.
+Wales didn't seem bothered.
 "Thank you, my friend."
-He pulled something that looked like a little gray waffle out of his pocket.
+He pulled something that looked like a gray ceramic waffle out of his pocket.
 "Here.
 This is for you."

 The raccoon stood on its back feet and plucked the object from Wales' hand.